Childcare Volunteer Program in Colombia - Bogota

 When you arrive, you will be greeted at the airport by a member of the local team and taken to the volunteer accommodation in Bogotá.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

 Orientation is taken by our Colombia team at the volunteer apartment in Bogotá.
 Orientation is held on your chosen start date and covers everything you need to know for your volunteer program in Colombia – an introduction to Colombia, Colombian customs, language training details, rules and expectations, safety, travel opportunities in Colombia, and an introduction to your project and placement.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
+The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.

 Volunteer schedule example